sylefeb/skidl-tools/README.md

 **Note:** (thanks to TheZoq2 for pointing this out) In many cases you do not need this tool and can simply use `generate_netlist()` from skidl and use KiCad's `Import > Netlist` feature to merge changes with your current PCB design.
-Try that first!
+Best to try that first as KiCad provides multiple options in dealing with conflicts.

 ## What is in this repo?